-In this proposed renewal, use of the draft Updated Technical Guidance results in changes to the estimated Level A harassment zones, but there are no changes to the estimated Level B harassment zones (table 1).
+In this renewal, use of the 2024 Updated Technical Guidance results in changes to the estimated Level A harassment zones, but there are no changes to the estimated Level B harassment zones (table 1).
+In the proposed renewal we compared the outcomes of the Updated Technical Guidance and there was not substantial differences for any species, so the, at the time, draft 2024 Updated Technical Guidance was used in the analysis.
+Therefor there are no changes from the proposed renewal IHA to the final renewal IHA.
 The updated Level A harassment zones are used to revise estimations of potential take by Level A harassment.
 In table 2, we have presented values based on the methodology that was included in the previous authorizations, incorporating the previously described changes (number of piles per day and the Updated Technical Guidance).
 Takes are a proportion of the initial authorized takes and based on the days of work included in this renewal IHA.
-Proposed mitigation zones, in consideration of the updated isopleths, are discussed in the Proposed Mitigation section.
+Mitigation zones, in consideration of the updated isopleths, are discussed in the Mitigation section.